Key rotation

 OpenBao has multiple encryption keys that are used for various purposes.
 These keys support rotation so that they can be periodically changed or in response to a potential leak or compromise.
 It is useful to first understand the high-level architecture before learning about key rotation.

-To support key rotation, we need to support changing the unseal keys, root key, and the
+To enable key rotation, we need to support changing the unseal keys, root key, and the backend encryption key.

-backend encryption key.
-We split this into two separate operations, rekey
+Note: Historically these actions were split into two separate operations, rekey

 operation is used to generate a new root key.
 When this is being done,